edgeimpulse/expert-projects/solar-panel-defect-detection.md

 Go to the *Data Acquisition* section in Edge Impulse and [capture images](https://docs.edgeimpulse.com/docs/edge-impulse-studio/data-acquisition).

-Then go to *Labeling queue* in the *Data acquisition* section to draw bounding boxes aroung the cracks in the collected images.
+Then go to *Labeling queue* in the *Data acquisition* section to draw bounding boxes around the cracks in the collected images.

 ![](.gitbook/assets/solar-panel-defect-detection/labeling.jpg)